 Know if you need a pilot program.
 With a pilot program, you can select an important piece of the puzzle, and then test it out.
 Pilot programs can also help you work out “relationship kinks” with your provider.

 You should update your documentation before starting negotiations.
 Unfortunately, most SMBs rarely do.
 Or, they’ve updated existing documentation but not in enough detail.
 It’s a major mistake that can trip up your service provider.

-Know the staff you’ll need for this project and the skill sets they provide.
+Know the kind of resources you’ll need for this project and the skill sets they provide.
 Also know what training you’ll have to provide to enable your team to forge a productive, mutually satisfying relationship with the service provider.

-Know what resources you will need to make it work.
+Know what infrastructure you will need to make it work.
 These resources may include new applications, hardware that must be updated, software that must be modified, and applications that must be discontinued.